titanix/Bonet_XXI/Readme.md

 For now only the Vietnamese part is copied from the dictionary in plain text files.
 French will be added later with OCR help and a new XML-basedfile will be created.

+Every Vietnamese word appearing in an entry is copied in the file, even if not a compound word of the current entry.
+Compound words use the nôm character of the entry instead of the shortcut 〇.

 ### File Structure

 Entries from the dictionary are separated by a blank line.
 One headword or compound word per line.